Citizen Diplomacy Action Fund (CDAF) Small Grants Program

 • Fostering economic prosperity through English language, innovation, and partnerships

-• Strengthening alumni networks and partnerships for global impact
+• Strengthening alumni networks and partnerships in support of a safer and stronger America

 Application Instructions